Edward G. Connors: Boxing career

 Connors was a Middleweight boxer who fought with an orthodox stance.
 He was known for his agility and quickness to fight and earned a reputation as a "hard hitter".
 During his professional boxing career he weighed between 158 and 161 pounds.
-His first professional fight was against Billy Wilcox on August 3, 1954 in Boston, Massachusetts.
-On April 20, 1959 Connors was knocked out by Tony DeMarco in the sixth round and lost.
-His last professional boxing match was against Willie Green on December 21, 1960 in Providence, Rhode Island.
-On April 14, 1959 he boxed against future Massachusetts State Auditor Joe DeNucci and lost.
-On November 21, 1960 he fought against Willie Green for the New England Middleweight title championship and lost.
+His first professional fight was against Billy Wilcox on August 3, 1954, in Boston, Massachusetts.
+On April 20, 1959, Connors was knocked out by Tony DeMarco in the sixth round and lost.
+His last professional boxing match was against Willie Green on December 21, 1960, in Providence, Rhode Island.
+On April 14, 1959, he boxed against future Massachusetts State Auditor Joe DeNucci and lost.
+On November 21, 1960, he fought against Willie Green for the New England Middleweight title championship and lost.
 During his overall professional boxing career he won twenty-two fights and had eighteen fights end in knock outs.
 He would later use his boxing training to handle drunk and disorderly customers in his Bulldog Tavern where he acted as a bartender and bouncer.

 Both Edward Connors and Jimmy Connors were managed by Maury Fisher.

 Spike O'Toole slaying

-Winter Hill Gang associate James "Spike" O'Toole was a troubled alcoholic and a habitue of Connor's saloon, the Bulldog Tavern in Savin Hill.
+Winter Hill Gang associate James "Spike" O'Toole was a troubled alcoholic and a habitué of Connor's saloon, the Bulldog Tavern in Savin Hill.
 He tipped off his friend Howie Winter about O'Toole's drinking habits, and Winter told Connors to inform him the next time O'Toole was drinking at his saloon.
 O'Toole was later machine gunned by John Martorano as he walked out of his saloon on December 1, 1973.